-The Company commenced trading on 7 October 2005.
+The Company commenced trading on 8 February 2008.
 There are six share classes available to investors in the Company:

-- Class A Dollar Non-Distributing Class (first issued on 7 October 2005) - Class B Dollar Distributing Class (first issued on 7 October 2005) - Class C Sterling Distributing Class (first issued on 14 July 2006) - Class D Singapore Dollar Distributing Class (first issued on 22 December 2009) - Class E Singapore Dollar Distributing Class (first issued on 21 September 2011) - Class U Sterling (Unhedged) Distributing Class (first issued on 1 July 2013)
+- Class A Dollar Non-Distributing Class (first issued on 8 February 2008) - Class B Dollar Distributing Class (first issued on 8 February 2008) - Class C Sterling Distributing Class (first issued on 25 April 2008) - Class D Singapore Dollar Distributing Class (first issued on 22 December 2009) - Class E Singapore Dollar Distributing Class (first issued on 21 September 2011) - Class U Sterling (Unhedged) Distributing Class (first issued on 1 July 2013)

-Brown Brothers Harriman Fund Administration Services (Ireland) Limited (the "Administrator") determines the Net Asset Value ("NAV") per Share of each Class of the Company on each business day ("Dealing Day").
+Brown Brothers Harriman Fund Administration Services (Ireland) Limited (the "Administrator") determines the Net Asset Value ("NAV") per Share of each Class of the Company every Friday of each calendar month ("Dealing Day") provided that Dealing Day is a business day, or if such day is not a business day, on the following business day.
 The valuation point is 11.00 am (Irish time) on each Dealing Day.